SkyPet/SkyPetGUI/README.md

 #Skypet HTML

 This is the UI for all SkyPet Apps.
 It has conditional compilation for modules depending on what needs to be compiled for.
+For DEVELOPMENT ONLY!.
+Run with `npm start`.

+To integrate into production, use an external CLI.
+See, for example, the implementation in SkyPetDesktop.